data-to-insight/ssd-data-model/README.md

 ```

 #### Workflow
-- tbc -

-The format of this file is still in development.
+- tbc - This file/concept is still in development.

 #### Validators